VPK-3927 Volk

 The VPK-3927 Volk (Волк; English: "Wolf") is a Russian 4×4 multipurpose military armoured vehicle, manufactured by Military Industrial Company.
-The Volk family developed modifying a previous model by Military Industrial Company, the Tigr.
+The Volk family was developed by modifying a previous model by Military Industrial Company, the Tigr.

+The maximum speed of the vehicle is 130 km/h.

 History

 The Volk debuted during the International Forum Engineering Technologies 2010 (IDELF-2010) from 30 June to 4 July 2010 in Zhukovsky, Russia.
-The first 20 vehicles were delivered in 2022.

 Volk-produced armoured vehicles with 1.5-ton and 2.5-ton capacities were developed to comply with the needs of the Russian military and police.
 They incorporate modular design principles as to assist with existing and future domestic serial production.

 Volk's armoured vehicles family consists of three groups: armoured, unarmoured and commercial civilian cars.
-The first group of armoured vehicles is currently in the testing phase, the other groups are under development.
 The group of armoured vehicles includes the basic VPK-3927 which consists of a protected cabin and separate armoured functional back module, the VPK-39271 which has a whole protected functional module joint with cabin, the VPK-39272 which is designed to transport cargo and personnel with the ability for installation of various functional modules, and the VPK-39273 6x6 vehicle which has a protected cabin and separate functional rear module.